openphacts/ops-docker/README.md

 [mysqlstaging](mysqlstaging), which will download the [Open PHACTS 1.5 data](http://data.openphacts.org/1.5/).

-If you do not have sufficient disk space in your
+Make sure you have [sufficient disk space available for Docker](#disk-space-for-docker).

 The below will download about ~20 GB and might take some time to download and stage